 Many blood transfusions

-Your healthcare provider will look at your iron level in conjunction with the TIBC,
+Your healthcare provider will look at your iron level along with the TIBC, transferrin,

-transferrin, and possibly other tests to better understand what the results mean.
+and possibly other tests to see what the results mean.

 How are these tests done?